PLC-Programmer/PLC-Programmer.github.io/(0) Scala glossary.md

 $ coursier = "cs" = application and artifact manager to install Scala applications and setup your Scala development environment: https://get-coursier.io/, https://get-coursier.io/docs/cli-overview

+DOM (Document Object Model) API for interaction with a web page.
+The DOM representation as an object-oriented representation of a web page allows it to be modified with a scripting language such as JavaScript: https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction

 ~.jar = Java Archive file

 (JDK = Java Development Kit)